 The disturbing phrase is “Count no man happy until the end is known.”
 Or “Μηδένα προ του τέλους μακάριζε” in Greek.

 The wealthy empire of Lydia

 The true story of king Croesus of Lydia is intertwined with legend and myth.
-Historians Herodotus and Pausanias wrote about him and his reign, while he is also considered a descendant of Hercules in mythology.
+Historians Herodotus and Pausanias wrote about him and his reign, and he is also considered a descendant of Hercules in mythology.

 He reigned from approximately 560 to 546 BC, conquering all the Greek cities of mainland Ionia in Asia Minor, including Ephesus and Miletus.

-He was a member of the Mermnad dynasty, succeeding to the throne of his father, Alyattes, after a struggle with his half brother, Pantaleon.
+He was a member of the Mermnad dynasty, succeeding to the throne of his father, Alyattes, after a struggle with his half-brother, Pantaleon.

 The throne of Lydia was in Sardis, a city which the Pactolus River ran through.